mdphuc/myfile/Blog/mdphuc/docs/2024_8_12_recon_upx_analysis.md

 According to readelf's output, once the program runs, EIP will first point to the entry point address ```0x403858``` (which is the address of ```start```)

-Going through many instructions below,
+Going through many instructions below, we can see sys_write (wrtie to file, screen, memory,...), sys_open